-1. Robotics and smart production/manufacturing is quite wide topic.
-Are there going to be some focus areas?
+1. The application area of the call -robotics and smart manufacturing- is wide.
+Does the call address to specific focus areas?
 If yes, what areas?
-For example, smart gates counts?
+For example, do smart gates counts?

-2. What are the criteria for SMEs (or slightly bigger companies) to participate in the TRINITY call?
+2. What are the criteria for SMEs (or slightly bigger companies) to be eligible?

-In TRINITY we have exception: For FSTP purpose “SMEs or slightly bigger” is defined by extending the current European Commission definition of SME to increase the Employee Threshold by 100% to 500 and the Turnover by 100% to €100M.
+Nevertheless, for FSTP (Financial Support to Third Parties) purpose “SMEs or slightly bigger” is defined by extending the current European Commission definition of SME to increase the Employee Threshold to 500 and the Turnover to €100M.

 Whether you count as an SME may depend on how you count your workforce, turnover or balance sheet.
-Please note that you must take account of any relationships you have with other enterprises.
-Depending on the category in which your enterprise fits, you may then need to add some, or all of the data.
-For more details: Regulation 2003/361/EC – see “Annex” for a full definition of an SME.
+Please note that you must take into account any relationships you have with other enterprises.
+Depending on the category in which your enterprise fits, you may then need to add some or all the data.
+For more details: Regulation 2003/361/EC – see “Annex” for a full definition of a SME.

 5. Can a company apply funding from several DIH project?